Construction Oversight on Complex Residential Projects

 Can I have both a CMAR and an owner's rep?

-You can, but the question is why you'd need to.
+You can.
 The CMAR model provides cost transparency through open-book accounting, cost discipline through the GMP commitment, and construction oversight through the CM's direct project management.
 The architect provides design oversight through their construction administration obligations.
-Adding an advisory layer on top of CMAR creates the same overlapping authority and communication friction that the model was designed to eliminate.
-If you don't trust your CM enough to rely on the CMAR structure, the issue isn't missing oversight - it's the wrong CM.
+The question is whether the additional advisory layer addresses a need that the existing structure leaves uncovered, or whether it creates overlapping authority and communication friction.
+Some owners choose to engage an advisor for the early feasibility and team selection phase and then transition to the CMAR structure once the CM is on board.

 What happens if the project costs more than the GMP?